abstract gray background

 Drug developers’ ability to remove barriers to participation and provide training and support to sites and patients will be key to recruiting and retaining diverse populations.
 Sponsors should consider tapping community organizations and advocacy groups to advance their studies alongside a CRO that expertly navigates the changing landscape and understands the importance of inclusive trial design.

 Our survey of biopharma and biotech leaders offered some enlightening insights into trends shaping the drug development landscape.
-While we don’t have a crystal ball, PPD aims to empower drug developers by embracing innovation, leveraging expertise and access to diverse patient populations, and delivering success as a true partner, not just a CRO vendor.
+While we don’t have a crystal ball, the PPD clinical research business of Thermo Fisher Scientific aims to empower drug developers by embracing innovation, leveraging expertise and access to diverse patient populations, and delivering success as a true partner, not just a vendor of CRO services.

 Together, we can capitalize on these opportunities to expertly advance your therapies into the new year.